SaraGinsburg/our-family-frontend/dev-log.md

   --> add status to niceDeeds and kindWords. for this phase: default to 'approved'

 -look into semantic UI

+##7/8
+- once loggedIn, allow for:
+Milestones, KindWords, niceDeeds
+in KindWords:
+  --> displaying all kindWords.
+  --> adding a record to kindWords.
+  --> del kindWords.

 ##QUESTIONS TO TC:
   -in components/users did not allow a <div> in the return. why?